LibCrowds/docs/docs/configuration/pybossa.md

 SESSION_COOKIE_DOMAIN = 'mydomain.com'
 ```

-{% hint style='danger' %}
+!!! warning
     These settings are all required for the application to run correctly.
-{% endhint %}